Exagor/master-thesis-achten/README.md

 ### Commands to run the Docker containers

+The first command runs the container without GPU support, while the second command runs it with GPU support if available.
+Both commands mount the current directory's `out` folder to the container's `/app/out` directory, where the output files will be saved.

 ```bash
 docker run --rm -v $(pwd)/out:/app/out llm-pipeline
 docker run --gpus all -v $(pwd)/out:/app/out llm-pipeline